Cavity-induced quantum droplets: Cavity BEC model

-denotes the frequency of the roton mode.
-It involves via Eq.~(\ref{KroneckerDelta}) the Fourier transform of the cavity-mediated interaction potential
+denotes the frequency of the single resulting roton mode.
+It involves the Fourier transform of the cavity-mediated interaction potential, which according to Eq.\ (\ref{KroneckerDelta}) reads

 The roton softness is determined by the effective cavity-induced interaction strength $\mathcal{I}$.
 It can be tuned by changing the pump strength $h_0$ or the cavity detuning $\Delta_{\rm C}$, but can also be fine-tuned by adopting any other cavity feature.
-The roton mode is responsible for the leading-order energy contribution
+The roton mode is responsible for the leading-order energy contribution derived as Eq.\ (\ref{quantumCorrection}) of Appendix \ref{App:B}

-of the cavity quantum fluctuations \cite{companionPaper}, which corresponds to the difference between the respective energies with and without coupling to the cavity and vanishes in the limit $\mathcal{I}\to 0$.
-Combining Eq.~(\ref{meanFieldPotential}) with Eq.~(\ref{cavityCorrection}) yields the effective beyond-mean-field energy $E_0 = E_{\rm mf} + E_{\text{ac}}$ of the condensate ground state.
-The chemical potential then follows as $\mu_0 = g n + (\partial E_{\text{ac}}/\partial N)_V$. \\
+It corresponds to the difference between the respective energies with and without coupling to the cavity and vanishes in the limit $\mathcal{I}\to 0$.
+Combining Eq.\ (\ref{meanFieldPotential}) with Eq.\ (\ref{cavityCorrection}) yields the effective beyond-mean-field energy $E_0 = E_{\rm mf} + E_{\text{ac}}$ of the condensate ground state.
+The chemical potential then follows as $\mu_0 = g n + (\partial E_{\text{ac}}/\partial N)_V$.